BIG PHARMA EARNINGS WATCH: PFIZER & AMGEN

 - Breakout drug Vyndaqel is estimated to “become among the most costly cardiovascular treatments ever,” according to the Institute for Clinical and Economic Review (ICER).

-- Price hikes on Lyrica were not supported by new clinical evidence and accounted for an unnecessary increase in U.S. drug spending of nearly $700 million from 2017-2018 according to ICER.
+- Price hikes on Pfizer’s drug Lyrica were not supported by new clinical evidence and accounted for an unnecessary increase in U.S. drug spending of nearly $700 million from 2017-2018 according to ICER.

-- Already this year, the company has hiked prices five times – including on popular drug Prolia – by an average of five percent.
+- Already this year, Amgen has hiked prices 11 times – including on popular drugs Enbrel and Otezla – by an average of more than seven percent.

-- Price hikes on the company’s cancer drug Neulasta were not supported by new clinical evidence and accounted for an unnecessary increase in U.S. drug spending of nearly $500 million from 2017-2018 according to the Institute for Clinical and Economic Review (ICER).
+- Price hikes on the company’s cancer drug Neulasta were not supported by new clinical evidence and accounted for an unnecessary increase in U.S. drug spending of nearly $500 million from 2017-2018 according to ICER.

-Stay tuned this week as we continue to monitor Q2 earnings announcements from brand name drug companies.
+Stay tuned this week as we continue to monitor Q4 earnings announcements from Big Pharma.